jointogetherhq/jointogether.online/_posts/2023-02-10-get-more-traffic-to-your-join-page.markdown

 ### So how do I drive this traffic?

-Quite simply, you need to create as many opportunities as you can for people to click a link that lands them on the join page of your website.
+Quite simply, you need to create as many opportunities as you can for people to click a link that lands them on your join page.
 Many unions – like many organisations – are a bit too shy about selling themselves.
-You’re doing your work, but you’re forgetting to tell people how and why they should get involved too.
+You’re doing your work, but you’re forgetting to tell people how and why they should join.
 Don’t be.

 So, with all that in mind, here’s a helpful checklist.